andreister/andreister.github.io/_posts/2016-03-17-locality-sensitive-hashing.markdown

 }
 {% endhighlight %}

+One question remaining is the size of the reduced dimension: how many random hash functions should we use?

+It is possible to show, that expected error of Minhash algorithm is $$O(\frac{1}{\sqrt(k)})$$ and therefore ~400 hash functions would get us to a 5% error.

 #### Locality sensitive hashing

 Once we have the signatures, we can compare them in $$\binom{n}{2}$$ fashion: